Shilo/Dawn-Bringer-Discord-AI-Bot/docs/valkyries/100019-Emilius.md

 ### Wholehearted Service

-Increases HP, ATK, and DEF by `[Percent]`% based on the Dawn Bringerr’s attributes.
+Increases HP, ATK, and DEF by `[Percent]`% based on the Dawn Bringer’s attributes.

 ## Weapon - Zephyr Beacon